 Closer in to the mainland are islands such as Green Island and Fitzroy Island.

-These islands are often used for half day tours.
-The also provide a number of outstanding dive sites and are more accessible in poor weather.
-However, being closer in they are sometimes effected by run off, which reduce the visibility.
+These islands are often used for half-day tours.
+They also provide several outstanding dive sites and are more accessible in poor weather.
+However, being closer in, they are sometimes affected by run off, which reduces the visibility.

 There are hundreds of dive sites that the local operators can use.

-Each dive boat have their favorites and a long list of alternatives.
+Each dive boat has its favourites and a long list of alternatives.

-The selection of which dive site to use on any given day is generally influenced by the weather and the type of clients for that day.
+The selection of which dive site to use on any given day is generally influenced by the weather and the type of clients.